Rami Grossberg: Work

 Other examples of his results in pure model theory include: generalizing the Keisler–Shelah omitting types theorem for $\mathit{L(Q)}$ to successors of singular cardinals; with Shelah, introducing the notion of unsuper-stability for infinitary logics, and proving a nonstructure theorem, which is used to resolve a problem of Fuchs and Salce in the theory of modules; with Hart, proving a structure theorem for $\mathit{L}_{\omega_1,\omega}$, which resolves Morley's conjecture for excellent classes; and the notion of relative saturation and its connection to Shelah's conjecture for $\mathit{L}_{\omega_1,\omega}$.

 Examples of his results in applications to algebra include the finding that under the weak continuum hypothesis there is no universal object in the class of uncountable locally finite groups (answering a question of Macintyre and Shelah); with Shelah, showing that there is a jump in cardinality of the abelian group Extp(G, Z) at the first singular strong limit cardinal.

 Personal life

-Grossberg married his former doctoral student and frequent collaborator, Monica VanDieren.
+In 1986, Grossberg attained his doctorate from the University of Jerusalem.
+He later married his former doctoral student and frequent collaborator, Monica VanDieren.